Buying Tips

 +

-Red flags include: refusing to share the chassis number before deposit, price 30-50% below market, communication only via WhatsApp with no verifiable business address, pressure tactics demanding payment within 24-48 hours, requests for cash or personal bank transfer only, inability to produce export certificates, and resistance to independent auction sheet verification.
-Any single red flag warrants caution.
-Multiple red flags mean walk away.
+Red flags include: refusing to share the chassis number before deposit, price 30–50% below comparable vehicles, communication only via WhatsApp with no verifiable business address, pressure tactics demanding payment within 24–48 hours, requests for cash or personal bank transfer only, inability to produce export certificates, discouraging independent auction sheet verification, and reviews that are all recent and generically positive.
+Any single hard red flag warrants caution.
+Multiple red flags mean walk away immediately.

 Should I pay a deposit before seeing the auction sheet?